aletheia-dev/Subspace-MERVBot20/README.md

 - Run the bot either from Visual Studio or by double-clicking `_out\Release\MERVBot20.exe`.
 - In the Subspace/Continuum chat, type /!login <your operator password> to gain access to the bot.
 If you didn't set a password for your name in `Operators.txt`, you will be logged in automatically.
 - When you are done using the bot, select the console window and press a key to close it.
 CAUTION: Do not close the console window to shut down the bot.
+- See [Frequently Asked Questions](./doc/faq.md) for additional infos on troubleshooting.

 ## Thanks
 This work has been done out of appreciation for Catid's remarkable effort two decades ago to provide us with a bot core for this wonderful game.
 Also thanks to all those coders and hackers who contributed to the original project, like Snrrrub, OmegaFirebolt, SOS, Coconut Emulator, Ave-iator, Cyan~Fire and BaK.